mikeraab/docker001/Participant-Guide.md

 Now, you will explore another method of creating a image using GitHub and Docker Hub.

-> *Note - in this exercise you will build a Dockerfile from Github on Docker Hub, deploy the latest version, then modify the Index.html in Github to trigger an automated Docker image build in DockerHub, and then verify the new build and image as a running container in.*
+> *Note - in this exercise you will fork an existing hello-world like repository, that you will call hello-earth, then modify its web page: Index.html in Github to trigger an automated Docker image build in Docker Hub.
+You will then verify the successful build and run the image as a container in your Docker environment.*

 **To begin, fork this Github Docker001 repo to your own**